 - Mobile streaming

 - Not for beginners

-- Teradek encoders range from $400 to $17,000, with a long product line to suit all kinds of live video content producers.
+- Teradek encoders start at $399, with a long product line to suit all kinds of live video content producers.

 TriCaster encoders come with video production systems, so they’re suitable for video professionals.
 The brand makes a different encoder for every type of content, from low-key portable streaming to full-scale live events.
 TriCaster products have HD-SDI inputs and are compatible with a wide range of hardware and accessories.
 They also offer real-time encoding and live streaming recording capabilities.
 Depending on which model you choose, you could have 4K and UHD streaming, a 7-band audio equalizer, customizable thumbnails or data presets.

 - Processes moving graphics in real time

 - Editing tools and features for audio and video

 - TriCaster encoders range from $5,000 to $18,000, depending on the retailer you purchase from.